Ghost (1990 film)

-Ghost is a 1990 American romantic fantasy film directed by Jerry Zucker from a screenplay by Bruce Joel Rubin, and starring Patrick Swayze, Demi Moore, Whoopi Goldberg, Tony Goldwyn, Vincent Schiavelli, and Rick Aviles.
-The plot centers on Sam Wheat (Swayze), a murdered banker, whose ghost sets out to save his girlfriend, Molly Jensen (Moore), from the person who killed him – through the help of the psychic Oda Mae Brown (Goldberg).
+Ghost is a 1990 American supernatural romance film directed by Jerry Zucker, written by Bruce Joel Rubin, and starring Patrick Swayze, Demi Moore, Whoopi Goldberg, and Tony Goldwyn.
+It focuses on Sam Wheat (Swayze), a murdered banker, whose ghost sets out to save his girlfriend, Molly Jensen (Moore), from the person who arranged his murder (Goldwyn) – through the help of the psychic Oda Mae Brown (Goldberg).

 Ghost was theatrically released on July 13, 1990, to commercial success, grossing $505 million against a budget of $22–23 million and emerging as the highest-grossing film of 1990 and at the time of its release, was the third-highest-grossing film of all time.
-The film received positive reviews from critics, with particular praise going towards the score and performances of the cast.
+The film was a sleeper hit, which unexpectedly outperformed several blockbuster action films released during that summer.
+Its success extended to the home video market, and it was the most rented film of 1991 in the United States.
+The film initially received mixed reviews from critics, with praise going towards the score and performances of the cast.

 Ghost earned five nominations at the 63rd Academy Awards: Best Picture, Best Original Score, Best Film Editing, and winning Best Supporting Actress for Goldberg and Best Original Screenplay for Rubin.

 Plot

-Banker Sam Wheat and his girlfriend, artist Molly Jensen, renovate and move into a Manhattan loft with the help of Sam's friend and co-worker Carl Bruner.
-One night, after attending the theater with Molly, Sam is killed when a mugger tries to steal his wallet.
-Sam is shocked to realize he is a ghost, but when angels appear to take his soul to Heaven, he returns to Molly.

-Weeks later, in an effort to raise her spirits, Carl takes Molly for a walk.
-When the mugger enters their apartment in search of something a few minutes later, Sam scares their cat into attacking him and he flees.
-Sam follows the mugger, Willie Lopez, back to his apartment, and learns that the mugging was not random, when Willie makes a call to an unknown person promising to return to Sam and Molly's apartment to continue looking for what he was trying to find before.

-After leaving Willie's apartment, Sam comes across Oda Mae Brown's psychic reading parlor where, along with her sisters, she takes people's money then pretends to contact their deceased loved ones.
-When Oda Mae hears Sam's voice, she realizes she must have inherited her mother's true psychic gift.
-After Sam's singing keeps her awake late one night, she agrees to tell Molly about Willie.
-Molly in turn goes to the police, but after they inform her there isn't a file for Willie and show her Oda Mae's lengthy criminal record that includes fraud charges and several aliases, she gives up, believing she has been deceived.

-Sam is furious when he finds out it was Carl who had Willie attack him to obtain his book of bank passwords so he can transfer laundered money for drug dealers in several accounts into one account under the fictitious name "Rita Miller".